The-Microservice-Dungeon/decisionlog/_decisions/conventions-for-subdomain-model.md

 responsible: cpo
 tags:
     - subdomain-model
+    - documentation
 todos:
     - (sb) Misunderstanding - this decision is about _conventions_ how to document domain models.
+    - (sb) Text could be kept and re-labelled "Dependency Graph for all Dungeon services"
 deadline: 2021-10-22
 history:
     v1: